 Selected nights see the return of the popular Fire on Ice DJ sessions hosted by Bournemouth’s local radio station.
-Head down on 17 December, 19 January and 14 February (literally the coolest Valentine’s date?) to enjoy a traditional skating disco with a selection of hits and requests played live and on-air too!
+Head down to enjoy a traditional skating disco with a selection of hits and requests played live and on-air too!

 If you’re happier wrapping up warm and watching the rest of your party on the ice from the safety of the rink-side bar, make sure you sample the Alpine Terrace menu, which was a popular addition to Cool Coast’s catering last Christmas.
 Can we tempt you with a festive hot chocolate, perhaps a naughty apple and cinnamon swirl doughnut or a Christmas dinner-inspired warm bap filled with turkey, stuffing, cranberry and bacon?